wagtail/wagtail-vector-index/docs/quick-start.md

 index = MyPage.vector_index
 ```

 If you want more control over how content is indexed, you can instead create your own indexes.
-See [./vector-indexes.md](Vector Indexes) for more details.
+See [Vector Indexes](./vector-indexes.md) for more details.

-Now you can index your content, see [./using-indexes](Using Indexes) for how to make these indexes work for you.
+Now you can index your content, see [Using Indexes](./using-indexes.md) for how to make these indexes work for you.

 ## Updating indexes